 How to Set SMART Social Media Goals and Achieve Them

-Social Media has severed billions of people daily with an endless supply of content, connections, and products or services.
+Social Media has served billions of people daily with an endless supply of content, connections, and products or services.
 Unfortunately, for small businesses, only 6% believe their social media efforts are providing value.

 It is increasingly difficult to cut through the noise on social media channels without an effective strategy.
 Most businesses owners become overwhelmed when first starting in social media because they don’t know where to start.